sumitsindhu/Simple-TCP-Servers-in-Python-and-Node.js/README.md

 # Simple-TCP-Servers-in-Python-and-Node.js

-# Simple TCP Servers in Python and Node.js

 This repository contains two implementations of a simple **TCP server**:

 - **Python-based TCP server** using the `socket` library.